 Florida Corporate Practice of Medicine (CPOM) Overview

-• Does Florida have a Corporate Practice of Medicine (CPOM) Doctrine?: No. (But a Health Clinic License is required if a medical practice isn't owned by physicians.
-This can be burdensome, and companies may prefer setting up a MSO-Friendly PC model.)
+- Does Florida have a Corporate Practice of Medicine (CPOM) Doctrine?: No. But a Health Clinic License is required if a medical practice 1) isn't wholly owned by physicians and 2) bills insurance.
+This license can be burdensome to get from the Florida Agency for Health Care Administration, and companies may prefer setting up a MSO-Friendly PC model.

 What are Corporate Practice of Medicine (CPOM) Laws?